syncedtoblog/syncedtoblog.github.io/_posts/2020-03-20-Social-Ration-Book.md

 ---

-This week the UK and US recently shifted gear in their strategy towards the coronavirus, introducing voluntary measures which would drastically affect people's lives over the next few months (possibly longer).
-Key to these measures is asking people to avoid non-essential social contact with friends and family.
+This week the UK and US recently shifted gear in their strategy towards the coronavirus, introducing voluntary measures which would drastically affect people's lives over the next few months ([worst case possibly longer](https://www.imperial.ac.uk/media/imperial-college/medicine/sph/ide/gida-fellowships/Imperial-College-COVID19-NPI-modelling-16-03-2020.pdf)).
+One of these measures is asking people to avoid non-essential social contact with friends and family.

 In the UK many people have listened to the government's requests and have started to limit non-essential social contact.
 But humans are social creatures, and plenty (myself included) will find social distancing a challenge.
 Based on what